Bangkok is one of my favorite cities in the world. It combines luxury with a local experience.

 The prices on street food are generally between 20-60 baht, so not only is the food delicious – It’s also very cheap.

-Walking around Khaosan and Rambuttri and enjoying the happy atmosphere
+Walking around Khaosan and Rambuttri

 If you want to visit somewhere lively with lots of restaurants, bars and street food – the Khaosan area is exactly what you’re looking for.
 There is also the Rambuttri street which is slightly less crowded but still has many bars and restaurants.
 The area itself is quite touristic and you’ll hardly run across any locals there, but it’s a nice place for an evening hangout.